ivanol/go-martini-api/README.md

 CheckUpload is called for POST and PATCH calls. `req.Uploaded` will contain a pointer to the uploaded object, and this can be inspected, used to deny the request, or edited before it is saved to the database.
+As an alternative (or addition) to CheckUpload, if you implement the ValidateUpload function on your model pointer then it will fulfill the NeedsValidation interface, and ValidateUpload will be called as part of the upload/ patch process.

 EditResult is the last customisable handler and is called for all calls.
 It has access to req.Result, which will be a pointer to the